postmanlabs/labs-docs/v6/postman/sending_api_requests/working_with_tabs.md

 [![unsaved tabs](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Multiple_Tabs1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Multiple_Tabs1.png)

  When you click on a saved request in the collection sidebar, the request will open in a tab that is open.
 However, if the request that's open in the current tab is dirty (orange dot in the tab header), the new request will open in a new tab.
+A dirty tab is shown below:

  [![dirty tab](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Multiple_Tabs1_Dirty.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Multiple_Tabs1_Dirty.png)